oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This specification defines two primary data formats:

-1. SD-JWT is a composite structure issued by the issuer that consists of the following:
+1. SD-JWT is a composite structure issued by the Issuer that consists of the following:
-  - A format for the payload of an Issuer-signed JWT containing selectively disclosable claims that include object properties (name-value pairs), array elements, and nested data structures built from these
+  - A format for enabling selective disclosure in nested JSON data structures, supporting selectively disclosable object properties (name-value pairs) and array elements
-  - A format for data associated with the JWT that enables selectively disclosing those claims
+  - A format for encoding the selectively disclosable data items
-  - A format extending the JWS Compact Serialization, allowing for the combined transport of the Issuer-signed JWT and the disclosure data for selectively disclosed claims
+  - A format extending the JWS Compact Serialization, allowing for the combined transport of the Issuer-signed JSON data structure and the disclosable data items
-  - An alternate format extending the JWS JSON Serialization, also allowing for transport of the Issuer-signed JWT and disclosure data
+  - An alternate format extending the JWS JSON Serialization, also allowing for transport of the Issuer-signed JSON data structure and disclosure data

 2. SD-JWT-KB is a composite structure that is presented to the verifier that consists of the following:
-  - A facility for associating a JWT to a key pair
+  - A facility for associating an SD-JWT to a key pair
-  - A format for a Key Binding JWT that proves possession of the private key of the associated key pair
+  - A format for a Key Binding JWT (KB-JWT) that proves possession of the private key of the associated key pair
-  - A format extending the SD-JWT format for the combind transport fo the SD-JWT and the proof of possession
+  - A format extending the SD-JWT format for the combined transport of the SD-JWT and the KB-JWT

 ## Conventions and Terminology